microsoft/FluidFramework/packages/framework/react/README.md

 function LikesAndCommentsView(
     props: ILikesAndCommentsViewProps,
 ) {
-    // Use the synced states that were prepared on our syncedDataObject above using the setSyncedXConfig helper functions.
-Note that the useSyncedX function and the ID passed in correspond to the how the config was set above.
+    // Use the synced states that were prepared on our syncedDataObject above using the setSynced*Config helper functions.
+Note that the useSynced* function and the ID passed in correspond to the how the config was set above.
 These values are guaranteed to be available in the view const [likes, likesReducer] = useSyncedCounter(props.syncedDataObject, "likes");
     const [comments, commentReducer] = useSyncedArray<IComment>(props.syncedDataObject, "comments");
     const [imgUrl, setImgUrl] = useSyncedString(props.syncedDataObject,"imgUrl");